gruvw/latex-setup/README.md

 You will find my **HyperSnips snippets** in the `latex.hsnips` file.

-Most of them will only trigger while typing inside a math context.
+Most of them will only trigger while typing inside a math context (while typing equations).

 I explain some of them as there are some complex ones.
 It should help you to understand their definitions.